 As part of your course, enjoy:

 We’ll take care of you from the moment you arrive!
-Convenient pickup from Delhi airport and transit to the Ashram are included in your tuition fee.
+Convenient pickup from Dehradun airport and transit to the Ashram are included in your tuition fee.
 You’ll arrive at the Ashram in time for a relaxing afternoon yoga class and nourishing dinner followed by several rest days of orientation and nature and cultural excursions.

 The Ashram provides three freshly cooked Sattvic vegetarian meals a day complete with Gluten Free and Vegan options.
 The menu varies daily and includes organic foods sourced from the Ashram farm.
 Breakfast includes Ayurvedic herbal tea, homemade muesli, porridge, parantha or fruit samosas, and fruits.
 Lunch and Dinner often consist of Dal (beans), vegetables (pumpkin, carrot, cauliflower, peas, spinach etc.), rice and chapatti.
 Read More ..